These are the BEST Places to Stay at Lake Atitlan (2023)

 READ REVIEWS & BOOK YOUR STAY: Booking.com | Agoda

-I absolutely adore this little house located right on the shore of the lake.
-If you can get your own private residence for less than $100 in this location with views of the lake and volcanoes, don’t hesitate to snatch it up.
+I adore this little house located right on the shore of the lake.
+It’s a 2-bedroom house for around US$200 with stunning views of the lake and volcanoes.
+Don’t hesitate to snatch it up!

 Owners give good advice about things to do in the area.